juliabennett/obama-or-bush/README.md

 ####The data.

 The sqlite database obama\_or\_bush.db contains a table called radio\_addresses storing the primary data for this project.
-This table has 715 rows and includes the following columns:
+This table has observations for 715 radio addresses and includes the following columns:

 * id: an integer assigned to uniquely identify each radio address
 * date: the date the radio address was released
 * title: the title provided for the radio address
 * speaker: the name of the president giving the radio address (either "obama" or "bush")
 * speech: a transcript of the speech (all unicode symbols were replaced in the standard way so that the text is super clean)
-* pos: the result of translating each word and punctuation in the transcripts to its part of speech using nltk's part of speech tagger (which does produce a few errors along the way)
+* pos: the result of translating each word and punctuation in the transcript to its part of speech using nltk's part of speech tagger (which does produce a few errors along the way)

 The script make\_data.py created this table by webscraping the official Whitehouse website and the former official Whitehouse website.